 For those of us working from home, the situation is a Catch-22.
 You aren’t currently forced into a stressful commute.
 But it’s harder to pull yourself away when 5pm (or whatever your end time is) rolls around.

-For people in the office or on site, it’s the same thing.
-You get to socialize (safely, obvi) with your coworkers, but there’s those on-site pressures.
+For people in the office or on-site, it’s the same thing.
+You get to socialize (safely, obvi) with your coworkers, but there are those on-site pressures.

 No situation is perfect, but understanding if you’re in a situation where you could use a change or some help is incredibly important – especially these days.